Self-contained Executable Programs with Deno Compile

 Compiling NPM packages

-Of course it’s possible to use NPM packages with deno compile
+Of course it’s possible to use NPM packages with deno compile.
+This approach

 is ideal for performance-sensitive CI environments or when you need a single